Munchy22/odin-recipes/README.md

 Setting up a recipes website using HTML.
-No CSS involved yet just basic practce with HTML elements and attributes.
+No CSS involved yet just basic practice with HTML elements and attributes.